UkoeHB/bevy_cobweb_ui/README.md

 ## NOTICE

 You may encounter a [compiler diagnostic bug](https://github.com/rust-lang/rust/issues/124563) when using `LoadedScene` with nested closures/functions.
-Checkout out the `game_menu` example for how to manage the lifetimes properly.
+Check out the `game_menu` example for how to manage the lifetimes properly.
 The bug is fixed on nightly so if you compile with `+nightly` or [add nightly to your build toolchain](https://stackoverflow.com/questions/75959388/how-to-switch-rust-analyzer-from-stable-to-nightly-in-vscode) then it will error properly instead of panicking.

 ## `bevy` compatability